Mkl-Wlod/Arch-install/readme.md

 ```

 ### Functionality
-- At this time script can setup Arch Linux to use hibernation
+- hibernation
+- swap file or partition if hibernation enabled
 - ext4, btrf, xfs file systems
 - systemd or efistub as bootloader (only UEFI setup, maybe add for BIOS option someday)
-- lvm and cryptsetup
+- lvm and cryptsetup (for now no other option as partitioning)
 - install long term support kernel (LTS)
+- create privileged users and passwords for them
+- enable privileged users to use sudo without password
+- enable multilib repository
+- enable NetworkManager

+### Protips
+If you have any other device in same network and it has ssh you can easly connect your installation arch and use it on other device by changing password `paswswd` and checking ip `ip a` on instalation, then connect to this by ssh root@your.ip.address.here

 #### Issues
-there is too many issues for now, in first script biggest issues is try to install when other partitions exist and timezone creation
+Only root partition is encrypted even swap partition is created

 #### Plans
 At the end there will be one script, that will manage existing partitions, maybe option to not use lvm and cryptsetup
-install arch on external removable drive
+install arch on external removable drive and bios